State of Massachusetts Prohibits Salary History Use

 Special Announcement to all Massachusetts employers:

 The law makes the following an unlawful practice:

-Justifacts recommends that you consult with your legal department to determine what changes, if any, need to be made to your hiring process in order to comply with this law.
+In order to comply with this law, Justifacts recommends that you consult with your legal department.
+This will help your company determine what changes, if any, need to be made to your hiring process.

 The complete text of the legislation can be found here: Bill S.2119

 It is important to note that Justifacts is providing this information as a service to our clients.
 None of the information contained herein should be construed as legal advice, nor is Justifacts engaged to provide legal advice.
-Although we go to great lengths to make sure our information is accurate and useful, we recommend you consult your attorney or legal department if you want assurance that our information, and your interpretation of it, is appropriate to your particular situation.
+We go to great lengths to make sure our information is accurate and useful.
+We recommend you consult your attorney or legal department if you want assurance that our information, and your interpretation of it, is appropriate to your particular situation.

-Subscribe to our email list to be alerted of our next blog post:
+Subscribe to our email list for alerts of our next blog post: